What are you looking for?

 Handling of Unused Holiday at Year-End

-Financial Implications for the Employees
+Financial Implications for Employees

 The Holiday Act mandates that accrued holiday pay be disbursed instead of regular salary during vacation periods.
-Typically, employers pay the accrued holiday pay from last year in June while deducting the equivalent from the annual salary for the current calendar year.
+Typically, employers pay last year’s accrued holiday pay in June while deducting the equivalent from the annual salary for the current calendar year.
 This practice can result in employees not receiving their regular salary in June despite working.
 To rectify this, employees are paid their usual salary when they take their holiday, usually in July.
 If an employee leaves the company before using all their holidays, they must either take the remaining vacation during their notice period or receive compensation for the days worked without salary.

-Hjort’s recommendations for Employers to Ensure Compliance
+Hjort’s recommendations for Employers

 1. Holiday Tracking: Establish or verify systems to monitor unused and accrued holidays from previous years.